24 Different Types of Snakes in Missouri

 The Timber rattlesnake is a venomous snake species that can be found in Missouri.

-This impressive snake is one of the largest venomous snakes in the state, with adults reaching lengths of up to six feet or more.
+This impressive snake is one of the largest venomous snakes in the state, and adults can reach lengths of up to six feet or more.

-Timber rattlesnakes have a distinct pattern of dark brown or black bands on a lighter background, and they are known for their iconic rattles on the end of their tails.
+Timber rattlesnakes have a distinct pattern of dark brown or black bands on a lighter background.
+They are known for the iconic rattles on the end of their tails.

 While encountering a Timber rattlesnake can be intimidating, it’s important to remember that they are shy and will typically try to avoid confrontation.